Admin Overview

 Example value

-LDAP(S) URL yes Specifies URL of LDAP (AD) server.
+LDAP(S) URL yes Specifies URL of LDAP server.
 Instead of just one URL, you can also supply a space-separated list of URLs.
 In this case, the LDAP provider will attempt to use each URL in turn until it is able to create a successful connection. ldap://server.example.com:389

 Server Type yes Specifies the type of LDAP Server RedHat IDM (FreeIPA)